Read about START-PROF pipe stress analysis software

 Length should be very small (2mm) to decrease the eccentricity influence of pipe axis

-The flange pair jumper is modeled the same but without nonstandard expansion joint.
+The flange pair jumper is modeled the same but without custom expansion joint.